What is planned?

 The approved application includes:

-- providing 91 new homes for local people including at least 41 affordable homes with 23 for social rent and 18 for shared ownership including three and four bedroom properties suitable for families
+- providing 91 new homes for local people with 50 per cent of these being affordable homes, including three and four bedroom properties suitable for families

 - providing a 53-place pre-school nursery with its own play-area on a site close to Walthamstow Central Station making it easy for commuters to use